ppannuto/patpannuto.com/pages/fellowships.md

-While it is my supposition that these awards are highly dependent on the supporting letters and nominations (a big thank you to Marcus Darden, who led my nominations, as well as all others who wrote letters of support!), a few folks have asked me to share my statements, which I'm happy to do here:
+While it is my supposition that these awards are highly dependent on the supporting letters and nominations (a big thank you to Marcus Darden, who led my nominations, as well as all others who wrote letters of support!), a few folks have asked me to share my statements, which I'm happy to do:

   * College of Engineering Towner Prize &ndash; Application <a href="/awards/towner17pannuto.pdf">[pdf]</a>
   * Rackham Graduate School Outstanding GSI &ndash; Teaching Philosophy <a href="/awards/rackham17pannuto.pdf">[pdf]</a>